onlyhavecans/silicon-dawn/README.md

 1. Refresh the page for a fresh pick

 Or! if you are super lazy check out [my hosted copy of this](https://silicon-dawn.cards).

+## Notes
+This supports a `.env` file you can use to set shell style environement variables.
+This is great for testing things you may want to set in your deploy environement without the need for direnv

+See [rocket's documentation](https://rocket.rs/guide/configuration/#environment-variables) for more details